Benin: Risk Assessment

 - Erratic electricity supply

-- Governance gaps: corruption, rule of law, regulation
+- Governance shortcomings: corruption, rule of law, regulation

-- Impact on activity and tax revenues of Nigeria's economic policy decisions
+- impact on economic activity and tax revenues of Nigeria’s economic policy decisions due to significant informal re-exports

 - Terrorist threat from neighboring Nigeria and the Sahel